 • A scheduled review cycle comes due

 In practice, this means the register is never “done.”
-Treating the initial registration as a one-time project and failing to maintain the register is one of the most common — and most penalized — AI governance failures.
+Treating the initial build as a one-time project and failing to maintain the register is one of the most common — and most damaging — AI governance failures.

 Spreadsheet vs. purpose-built platform